 I am very glad that I visited Zemun.
 The local municipality government clearly invested a lot of money and effort in embellishing the whole town.

-Because of that, I additionally enjoyed my visit, I observed the beautiful architecture and absorbed its overall magical atmosphere.
+Because of that, I additionally enjoyed my visit, observed beautiful architecture and absorbed its magical atmosphere.

-I hope that all of Belgrade will be like that one day in not so distant future.
-After all, living in any city, in which we spend most of our time, should also mean being surrounded by aesthetically pleasing buildings.
+I hope that Belgrade will also look like that one day in not so distant future.
+After all, living in any city in which we spend most of our time should also mean being surrounded by aesthetically pleasing buildings.
 Belgrade has a lot of them, it’s just that they need to be restored.

-If you are visiting Belgrade, make sure that you visit Zemun.
+If you are visit Belgrade, make sure that you visit Zemun.
 You will enjoy it tremendously.

 Back to Serbia